HHW: Introduce yourself to our readers, let them know your name and where you’re from.

-HHW: If you could get advice from any artist in the industry, who would it be and why?
+HHW: If you could get advice from any producer in the industry, who would it be and why?

 HHW: What or who influences your music?

-HHW: How can promoters looking to book you get in contact with you?
+HHW: How can artist looking to purchase beats get in contact with you?

 HHW: You have a deal with Empire how did that come about?

 Chris: My business partner Shane Foster presented the music we have out and they respected what we had done independently.Empire is an awesome label and distribution company with a proven track record of success.